Lyria: A Genetic Algorithm-Driven Neuro-Symbolic Reasoning Framework for LLMs

-\paragraph{Dataset Generation} For each TSP problem, we fixed the number of cities $|V|$ to 10.
+To generate a set of TSP challenges for evaluation, for each TSP problem, we fixed the number of cities $|V|$ to 10.
 The coordinate $(x_v,y_v)$ of city $v$ is sampled as $x,y \overset{i.i.d}{\sim} \mathcal{U}[0,100]$ and the distance between cities are calculated by Euclidean distance.
 A start and end city is fixed and noted as $v_{1}$.
 An optimal reference route is then derived by exhaustively enumerating all Hamiltonian cycles beginning and ending at $v_1$.
 This procedure is repeated to produce 50 distinct TSP instances.

-\paragraph{Metrics} We evaluate TSP solutions using 4 metrics, namely \textit{Excess Distance Multiplier} (EDM), \textit{Missing Cities} (MC), \textit{Correctness}, and \textit{Penalized Score}. \textit{Correctness} verifies if a route is the shortest cycle visiting all cities exactly once, with the correct percentage across all solutions reported as $\mathrm{TSP}_{CR}$. \textit{Penalized Score} considers both EDM and MC as penalties and is given in a range of 0 and 100 where higher is better, with the average across solutions reported as $\mathrm{TSP}_{PS}$.
-We formally defined each of 4 metrics and detailed them in Appendix~\ref{appendix:metrics_tsp}.